 Pumpkins are a fun seasonal gourd with so many uses.
 There are pumpkins for pies, jack-o’-lanterns, and displays.
 You can grow tiny pumpkins or massive pumpkins.
-If you’d like to get started but aren’t sure what to expect, then you’ve come to the right place!
-While there are some differences between pumpkin varieties, this general guide for pumpkin growth is a great place to start.
+If you’d like to start growing pumpkins in your garden but aren’t sure what to expect, then you’ve come to the right place!
+While there are some differences between pumpkin varieties, this general guide for pumpkin plant growth is a great place to start.

 Growing pumpkins from seed is easy and fun, but there is something to be aware of first.
 Different pumpkin varieties will grow at different speeds.
 When buying seeds, the packet should tell you how long it takes to be ready for harvest.
 If not, you can look up the specific variety you have.
 If you aren’t sure what type of pumpkin you have, though, most pumpkin varieties take between 90 and 110 days to fully mature and produce fruit.